Kajalguptacs16/20HoursLearningSummary/README.md

 >
 >**_1.
 Deconstruct the skill_** - Firstly decide what you want to learn and then look into that skill and break it into smaller smaller skils.
 >
->**2.
-Learn enough to self-correcct** - collect atleast 3 to 5 resourses about what you are trying to learn.
+>**_2.
+Learn enough to self-correct_** - collect atleast 3 to 5 resourses about what you are trying to learn.
 And learn enough to notice when you are making a mistake.
 >
->**3.
-Remove practice barriers** - Make it easier by getting rid of all the distractions like Television, Internet, and Mobile phone etc, All the things that keeps us fro practicing.
+>**_3.
+Remove practice barriers_** - Make it easier by getting rid of all the distractions like Television, Internet, and Mobile phone etc, All the things that keeps us fro practicing.
 >
->**4.
-Practice atleast 20Hrs** - In the initial phase of learning something new, there is an intial frastration that you need to overcome to continuously prative 20 hrs on the same thing.
+>**_4.
+Practice atleast 20Hrs_** - In the initial phase of learning something new, there is an intial frastration that you need to overcome to continuously prative 20 hrs on the same thing.
 >